The Key Master

 * God is never mad at you.
 You can perform the most grievous of sins and break all ten commandments, but when you turn back to Him, He will welcome you back with wide open arms.

 * God never says: 'I told you so.'
 He will wash you as white as snow, just as if it never happened and never bring your past up again.
-He will remove your sins.
+He will remove your sins from you.
 It is satan that constantly brings up your past, not God.

 * It is never too late to get started, but the sooner the better.
 Just like a wise investment plan, the earlier that you begin, the more fruit that it can bear.
 Invest your time, money, talents and resources in the kingdom of God and it will have a long term return that can hardly be measured.